Jerusalem Kings

 The Jerusalem Kings were a semiprofessional American football team based in Jerusalem and a member of the Israel Football League (IFL).
 The team played its home games at Kraft Family Stadium.
 A year after a rule was instituted limiting the number of foreigners on a roster, the team disbanded after the 2014–2015 season.
 Most players who wished to continue playing in the IFL joined the Judean Rebels.
+A crown was added to the Judean Rebels logo in memory of the Kings.